 Not everyone with CTEPH will be suitable for this operation, and a number of additional investigations must be performed in order to assess the appropriateness of surgery and the level of risk involved.
 However, in a large proportion of patients who undergo this operation, their level of activity, quality of life and life expectancy are significantly improved and pulmonary endarterectomy surgery can be thought of as a cure for most patients.

 Prior to being accepted for surgery, you will have the opportunity to discuss the operation in detail with the surgeon and other members of the team at Royal Papworth Hospital.
 Should you or your family have any questions or concerns they will be happy to address them prior to any decisions being made.
 You can download a copy of the patient’s guide and agreement to consent information booklet.

-The majority of patients (70-80%) referred to our service will benefit from surgery.
+The majority of patients referred to our service will benefit from surgery.
 Occasionally the type of disease may not be appropriate for surgery, or the patient may be too well or unwell to undergo the operation.
 In this circumstance you will be followed carefully and there may be some medical treatments available that can help improve the severity of pulmonary hypertension.
 Balloon pulmonary angioplasty, also performed at Royal Papworth Hospital for patients across the UK, is a non-surgical alternative to PEA.